renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 # blender-cuda-subdivison-surface-gpu

-*A branch of [Blender 3.0.0](https://github.com/blender/blender/tree/blender-v3.0-release) with support for a CUDA accelerated Subdivision Surface modifier.
+*A fork of [Blender 3.0.0](https://github.com/blender/blender/tree/blender-v3.0-release) with support for a CUDA accelerated Subdivision Surface modifier.
 Subdivison Surface algorithm is adapted from the instructions on [Wikipedia](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface).*

 # Current Progress: